coveredinc/security-scan-toolbox/README.md

-# inspector-sbom-scanner
+# security-scan-toolbox
-A Docker Image which allows the inspector sbom scanner binary to run on Docker through the host.
+A Docker Image which enables different scanning tools to run on Docker through the host.

 ## Running the Docker Container